 For people with type 2 diabetes, most of their lives are spent monitoring and controlling their blood insulin/sugar levels making sure that it doesn’t go too high or too low.
 Fortunately, according to a study published by the Molecules journal in 2019, herbs such as bay leaves could help in the control of this.

-Improve Your Immunity
+May Help Improve Your Immunity

-Can Help Cure/Relieve Minor Ailments
+Believed To Cure/Relieve Minor Ailments

 Does Bay Leaf Really Make A Difference?